 Of course, not every Undead was sent as a sacrifice to the First Flame.
 Irina headed for Lothric to become a Fire Keeper, hence wearing the traditional white instead of vibrant blue.
 By all indications, she was just a dedicated storyteller, even learning how to read braille scripture while still able to see — certainly no fighter, befitting her Greek name meaning “peace”.
 In fact, the description for her ashes notes that such weakness suited her position in the church, thereby implying that fighting strength decides which clergywomen are sent as offerings versus guides.
 The latter are apparently prepared for their duty even before they begin the trek.
 When we first meet Irina at the Undead Settlement, she is already blind and suffering from Dark “insects” nibbling at her insides.
 The locust preacher confirms that such bugs don’t actually exist, so she must be referring to the humanity that devour a Fire Keeper’s body and soul beneath the skin — close examination of her ashes reveals scarring below the hand matching the damage by humanity described in DS1.
 Some might argue that she never outright claims to be Undead, but her interactions with Eygon prove otherwise.

-Remaining ashes of Irina of Carim.
-The handmaid of the ritual place will make use of the new items.
+Ashen remains of Irina of Carim.
+The handmaid of the ritual place will have new items to offer.

 Irina was a weak woman.
 For that weakness made her a Carim holy woman, and then she betrayed it all.